Inclusive Curriculum Design

 You will have access to AE’s digital resource library for one year after the workshop

-Mike & Monique will facilitate a pair of virtual gatherings for attendees in October & November
+Mike & Monique will facilitate a virtual gathering for attendees approximately 1-2 months after the retreat

 Feedback and Support